We’ll again use the CalEnviroScreen dataset for the lab. Load the tidyverse

 Summarize the ces

-data to get the mean of
+data to get the mean of both the TotalPop

 and Pesticides

-.
-Make sure to remove
+columns.
+Make sure to remove NA

 s.